Wyoming AEM Clearinghouse

 Wyoming Institute for Disabilities

 2012 Training Modules

 What educators and parents need to know about AEM

-We will focus on the legal foundation of Accessible Instructional Material (AIM): the Elementary and Secondary Education Act (currently called NCLB) and the Individuals with Disabilities Education Improvement Act (IDEA 2004).
+We will focus on the legal foundation of Accessible Education Material (AEM): the Elementary and Secondary Education Act (currently called NCLB) and the Individuals with Disabilities Education Improvement Act (IDEA 2004).
 Both include compelling requirements for state and local education agencies (SEAs and LEAs) to ensure that all students, including those with disabilities, receive the supports and services they need to access, participate and achieve in the general educational curriculum.

 We will review the services offered by the Authorized Media Producer (AMP) Bookshare.